LoginGet started

 What is a pension?

-Put simply, a pension is a tax-efficient way to save for life after work.
+A pension is a tax-efficient way to save for life after work

 Think of it like a savings pot built for your retirement.
 Over your career, you can add to this savings pot by contributing from your income, whether that's a salary from your employer or profits from your business.
 Little by little, your pot grows until you're ready to stop working.